kachna/APIFier-Meteor/docs/_posts/2017-01-14-easy-crawler-using-APIFier.md

 In short **$** represents [jQuery](https://jquery.com/) library.
 It provides object which let you use CSS selectors ([MDN](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/Selectors), [w3schools](https://www.w3schools.com/cssref/css_selectors.asp)) for selecting DOM Elements ([w3chsools](https://www.w3schools.com/jsref/dom_obj_all.asp), [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Element)) and manipulate them (add, remove and change content - text or attributes).
 Easy, yes?

+Easiest way how to find CSS selectors is using development tool of any modern browser.
+I usually don't use Chrome for browsing but their [DevTools](https://developer.chrome.com/devtools) are best.
+If you need information about any element you see on page just right click them and choose Inspect from context menu.
+On the bottom of tab called Elements you can see element's selector.
+If you want to change it you can verify your changes by [pressing Ctrl + F](https://developers.google.com/web/updates/2015/05/search-dom-tree-by-css-selector).

-If you have no idea what previous sentences means keep reading as usual and try to understand.
+If you have no idea what previous two paragraphs means keep reading as usual and try to understand.
 When you get lost ask some web designer around for short tutorial (this is really basics) or google some nonsense words and try to learn something.

 **Line 9** returns extracted data object.
-Crawler's output is collection of this returned objects.
+Crawler's output is collection of data returned from every crawled page.

 #### Run Console
 Everything is ready.
 Go to **Run console** section and hit the Run button.
 Crawler wake up and go for a walk.
 You can watch its progress on various tabs.